 Care of Body

 Once you've decided that it's time, there are a few options for the care of your pet's body.
 If you choose to take them home for burial, we will gently place your pet in a burial box for the trip home.
-Cremation is the alternative to at home burial with services provided by Partridge*.
-By visiting their website, you can decide which options are most suitable for you and your family.
+Cremation is the alternative to at home burial with services provided by Trusted Journey*.
+By visiting their website you can decide which options are most suitable for you and your family.

 *All underlined text are links to more information, so click and check them out!